| back | forward |

 Wet, open, low-statured graminoid-cyperoid sites, often with Sphagnum.

 Coastal Plain to the eastern and southern Appalachians, southern Interior Lowlands, and Cumberland Plateau.
 In NY appears to be restricted to the southern part of the state.

 Perennial to 100 cm.
 Leaves often present at anthesis; basal leaves narrow, to 22 cm; cauline sheaths 3-8, sometimes with a spreading-recurved blade.
 Inflorescence a terminal, spirally twisted, spike-like raceme 2-18 cm long; flowers crystalline-white, numerous, 6-12 mm long, in 1-4 vertical ranks, individually slightly to strongly nodding, becoming more so in age; lateral sepals lanceolate, acute to rather blunt-tipped, straight to scarcely falcate, angled slightly outward and upward; lip short-clawed, recurved strongly downward from about 1/3 its length, white to slightly pale yellow centrally, 7-13 mm long, apex acute to acuminate, the basal tubercles conical, upright, 1-2 mm long.

 Flowers mid September to November

 Wetland indicator: FACW

 Some of the images originally used for this page have been determined by genetics to be S. arcisepala.
-Therefore the images have been changed to only show those determined to be S. cernua from Staten Island, NY.
+Therefore the images have been changed to only show those determined to be S. cernua from southern NJ and Staten Island, NY.